-- 2.12.
+- 2.11.
 Results from the earlier AM survey, undertaken in 2009, showed that the Milton Keynes and Buckinghamshire sub-region was a net exporter of sand and gravel with 0.40 Mt (44%) of the total produced being exported whilst 0.24 Mt was imported, leaving a balance of minus 0.16 Mt.
-The move out of the economic recession since 2010 may explain the growth in imports in the later survey as sand and gravel production increased nationally. - 2.13.
+The move out of the economic recession since 2010 may explain the growth in imports in the later survey as sand and gravel production increased nationally. - 2.12.
 In the South East, as nationally, the majority of sand and gravel and crushed rock aggregate is transported by road, with significantly less transported by rail and water.
 Some of the sand and gravel and crushed rock imported into Milton Keynes is by rail and uses the medium sized rail depot at Bletchley.
-Between 2015 and 2016 sales of sand and gravel from the depot decreased whilst sales of crushed rock increased during the same period.
-In 2016 all of the sand and gravel imported into Milton Keynes via rail originated from Cambridgeshire, the crushed rock from Derbyshire.
+Between 2016 and 2017 sales of sand and gravel from the depot increased whilst sales of crushed rock decreased during the same period.
+In 2017 all of the sand and gravel imported into Milton Keynes via rail originated from Northamptonshire, the crushed rock from Derbyshire and Neath Port Talbot.